openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

   3. A simple clock indicator.
 This indicator is under very active development, and displays a simple calendar/clock with options to manage appointments (through Evolution).
-The ˜date/time™ configurations are disabled because on openSUSE we use YaST for it.
+The â€˜date/timeâ€™ configurations are disabled because on openSUSE we use YaST for it.
 Except for this, everything seems to be working.

-  4. Sound Menu indicator¦ the (in)famous Sound indicator from Ubuntu, which displays an horizontal slide bar for sound volume management and fully integrates with Banshee.
-Since I™m recent convert to Banshee from Totem because of the development of this project, I™ve also packaged and made available from GNOME:Ayatana two extensions:
+  4. Sound Menu indicatorâ€¦ the (in)famous Sound indicator from Ubuntu, which displays an horizontal slide bar for sound volume management and fully integrates with Banshee.
+Since Iâ€™m recent convert to Banshee from Totem because of the development of this project, Iâ€™ve also packaged and made available from GNOME:Ayatana two extensions:

-    * banshee-extension-soundmenu “ Enables integration with soundmenu, really a plus/must if Banshee is your preferred multimedia player;
+    * banshee-extension-soundmenu â€“ Enables integration with soundmenu, really a plus/must if Banshee is your preferred multimedia player;

-    * banshee-extension-indicator “ A Banshee indicator.
-I™ve only really
-packaged this because it offers integration with Notify OSD, the indicator itself is less featured than the traditional gnome extension.
+    * banshee-extension-indicator â€“ A Banshee indicator.
+Iâ€™ve only really packaged this because it offers integration with Notify OSD, the indicator itself is less featured than the traditional gnome extension.